vadim-miheev/vector-docs/README.md

 # Vector Docs

-Distributed microservices application for document organization and AI-powered search using vector embeddings.
+Distributed microservices application for AI-powered search through private documents library.

 ## About the Project